ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 <Drawio content={simpleGraph} />

+Each Task has different timestamps:
+- **created**: Set automatically during the creation of a Task.
+- **planned**: Set manually.
+Describes when somebody should start working on the Task.
+- **received**: Can be set manually or automatically.
+Describes when the Task was first mentioned, even if it's before creation.
+- **due**: Set automatically during creation or update of a Task.
+Describes deadline for Task completion.
+    - Computed as following:
+    > planned + the greatest service level of the Classification of the Task and the Classification of its Attachment.
+- **claimed**:  Set automatically while a Task is being claimed.
+- **completed**:  Set automatically while a Task is being completed.
+- **modified**: Set automatically while a Task is being modified in any way.

 ### Object Reference
-ObjectReference refers to document or some other real world object that the Task is about.
+ObjectReference refers to a Task related document or any other real world object that the Task is about.
 The document is identified by the value field of ObjectReference.
 Each Task must have one primary ObjectReference.
 The primary ObjectReference defines the main involved document.
 A Task can have several secundary ObjectReferences that are also relevant for the Task.

 ### Attachment
-An Attachment ???
+Similar to ObjectReference, an Attachment describes a Task related document.
+While an Object Reference only refers to an object, an Attachment describes it using different attributes.
+That's why an Attachment has a Classification and an Object Reference.
+An example Attachment can describe a letter that lead to the Task Creation.
+In this case, the Object Reference of the Attachment will refer to the letter that is stored in a different system.

 ### Classification